 - the inner work that equips us to do our best work in the world

-- collective work to create systems that support the well-being of all people and the planet
+- the collective work to create systems that support the well-being of all people and the planet

 JEI programs include: